UPV-EHU-Bilbao/ninis-mastodonFX/README.md

 ## Installation
 ### Prerequisites
 - In order to handle with Mastodon, you have to register in [Mastodon](https://mastodon.social/auth/sign_in), and require a TOKEN from developer mode.
-Then, add your token to TOKEN environment variable.
+Then, add your token to TOKEN label.

 - Clone the Mastodon repository onto your server: https://github.com/UPV-EHU-Bilbao/ninis-mastodonFX.git